TheWall89/AndrOCR/README.md

 How to contribute
 -
 I don't have much time to work on this project.
 If you like to help me, you're welcome.
+Just send me a Pull Request.

 License